 Stuart told me that parents cannot understand why in Middlesbrough assessment takes four months to begin but in Stockton, the town next door, it takes three or four years.
 The two towns are next to each other and work with the same mental health trust, but have two completely different experiences of care.
 I can tell those parents why: there is no central leadership of the process, no measurement and no targets, and responsibility is fragmented.
 Local authorities and CCGs are not working together properly, and the staff delivering assessments work for four different organisations.

 On behalf of hundreds of people in Stockton South living with autism, I will ask the Minister two questions.
 We all come into politics to make a difference and they are not party political.
 Will she include indicators on diagnosis waiting times in the mental health services data set, to measure how long it takes for people to get diagnosed?
-Will she commit to introducing a waiting time standard for autism diagnosis and to include it in the CCG improvement and assessment framework, setting a target for maximum waiting times?
+Will she commit to introducing a waiting time standard for autism diagnosis and to including it in the CCG improvement and assessment framework, setting a target for maximum waiting times?
 Those actions might seem small but they could be a huge and welcome leap forward in creating a diagnosis process that is fit for purpose.
 If they were included in the NHS mandate for 2018-19, we could make a massive difference for thousands of families.

+Order.
 It might be helpful to announce that the three Front Benchers have generously agreed to cut their speeches to give us an additional six minutes.
 I will therefore be calling the Front Benchers from 10.36 am.
 Do the maths and try to accommodate all of your colleagues.